drzel/.vimrc/README.md

 * Click Settings > Edit Current Profile...
 * Set General > Command: /bin/bash --login
 * Click OK
-Note: For installation on other terminals check https://rvm.io/integration for correct settings.
+Note: For installation on other terminals check https://rvm.io/integration for correct settings

 ### Install RVM
 ```
 \curl -sSL https://get.rvm.io | bash -s stable --rails
 source /home/drzel/.rvm/scripts/rvm
-type rvm | head -1 					//confim install
+type rvm | head -1
 ```
+You should see `rvm is /home/username/.rvm/bin/rvm`.
+If you see 'RVM is not a function' your terminal probably isn't properly configured.

 ### Configure postgresql
 For easiest setup use the same username and passowrd as your Lubuntu user account